luisacmn/PlannerApp-React/README.md

-# Planner App
+# Todo App
 [Link](https://csb-bxpsmf.netlify.app/)

 ## About
-This is a Planner in a todo list format
+This is a Todo list to manage tasks the user need to do.

 ## Technologies
 - HTML